CREE

 Given Sanctuary: April 5, 2013

-We first heard about Cree from an animal control officer in Arizona in early March 2013.
+W.O.L.F. first heard about Cree from an animal control officer in Arizona in early March 2013.
 She was roaming near a Native American reservation in New Mexico.
-Captured and transported to a veterinary clinic in Arizona, she was held until DNA tests requested by the Arizona Fish and Wildlife Department were completed.
-For three weeks, we waited anxiously to hear about the analysis.
-We finally received a call, and she was classified as a Northwestern wolf cross.
-If Cree had been classified as a part Mexican Gray Wolf, she would have been euthanized.
-Her test results meant Cree could be released to W.O.L.F.
+Captured and transported to a veterinary clinic in Arizona, she was held until DNA testing requested by the Arizona Fish and Wildlife Department was completed.
+For three weeks, W.O.L.F. staff waited anxiously to hear about the results.
+When the call was finally received, she was classified as a Northwestern wolf cross.
+If Cree had been classified as part Mexican Gray Wolf, she would have been euthanized.
+Her test results meant Cree was eligible to be released to W.O.L.F.

-We released Denali into Cree’s catch area so he could stretch his legs and meet her through the fence.
-Denali was anxious to get away from us, and Cree felt the need to defend her territory from the humans.
-We decided to back off for a bit to let them calm down before we opened the gate.
-After a half hour, we went back and put them in together.
+Denali was released into Cree’s catch area so he could stretch his legs and meet her through the fence.
+Denali was anxious to get away from staff, and Cree felt the need to defend her territory from the humans.
+Staff decided to back off to let them calm down before the gate was opened.

-At first, Denali was extremely interested in exploring the amount of space he had in his new home.
-Cree seemed uncertain about him, preferring that he respect her ten-foot personal space bubble.
+Denali was interested in exploring his spacious new home.
+Cree seemed uncertain about him, preferring to keep her distance.
 However, they soon became an inseparable duo.
 They enjoyed following humans around their habitat at a safe distance, and they were often seen sleeping together.
-Caretakers could always count on them racing to the bottom of the habitat to explore what was for dinner, and they were a devoted couple.
+Caretakers could always count on them racing to the bottom of the habitat to explore what was for dinner.

-However, on February 4, 2020, Denali experienced some sort of episode.
-Staff noticed that his face appeared asymmetrical, he was falling to one side, and he seemed to be having trouble moving about his habitat.
-Denali was caught and transported for emergency diagnostics at CSU’s Veterinary Teaching Hospital.
+On February 4, 2020, Denali experienced some sort of episode.
+Staff noticed that his face appeared asymmetrical, he was listing to one side, and he seemed to be having trouble moving about his habitat.
+Denali was caught up and transported for emergency diagnostics at CSU.
 The next day, an MRI revealed five lesions in Denali’s brain that ultimately proved to be strokes.
-The veterinary team felt that we would be unable to manage Denali’s condition and provide him with a good quality of life, so staff made the devastating decision to euthanize him.
-The transported his body back up to Cree, but she would not go near him.
-Instead, she remained at the top of her habitat, howling a solo song of grief.
+The veterinary team felt that W.O.L.F. would be unable to manage Denali’s condition and provide him with a good quality of life.
+Staff made the devastating decision to help him pass.

-Without Denali’s presence, Cree became more anxious, and staff knew that they needed to find a new companion for her rapidly to comfort her and decrease her anxiety.
-Later the same month, they found just that animal in Kovu, a young male wolf dog in Rifle, Colorado who was in need of sanctuary placement.
-Like Cree, he was not social with humans but did get along very well with his family’s canines.
-Staff carefully monitored the introduction, which was undramatic.
-Kovu seemed far more interested in exploring his beautiful new home than he was in investigating Cree herself.
-Before long, however, the two began spending time in close proximity to one another.
-It seems that their bond continues to deepen, which has helped Cree become more comfortable after losing her beloved Denali.
+Without Denali’s presence, Cree became more anxious, and staff knew that they needed to find a new companion for her.
+Later the same month, W.O.L.F. found Kovu, a young male wolf dog in Rifle, Colorado.
+Like Cree, he was not social with humans but did get along well with his family’s canines.
+Staff carefully monitored the introduction.
+Kovu seemed far more interested in exploring his beautiful new home than he was in meeting Cree.
+Before long, the two began spending time in close proximity to one another.
+Their bond continues to deepen.